pl9ed/wordle-solver/README.md

-# Wordle Solver CLI
+# Wordle Solver

-A command-line Wordle solver written in Rust that helps you solve Wordle puzzles optimally.
+Vibe coded wordle solver to experiment with GenAI tools.

 ## Table of Contents